 Use a sharp knife or a rolling pin to break 12 oreos into small pieces.
 Do not finely crush the oreos.
 Carefully fold the oreo pieces into your batter until just incorporated.

 Divide the cake batter equally between each of your cake pans.
 Place in the oven and bake for 25-35 minutes (a dark cake pan will requirer the shorter cook time while a lighter colored cake pan will require the longer cook time) or until an inserted toothpick comes out clean.

 Remove the cakes from the cake pans and place on a wire rack to let cool completely.

 Oreo Cream Cheese Filling

-While the cakes are baking or cooling, prepare the oreo cream cheese filling.
-To a high speed blender or food processor, add 36 oreos.
-Pulse or blend until the oreos resemble a fine crumb and no large pieces remain.
+While the cakes are cooling, prepare the oreo cream cheese filling.
+Add 36 oreos to a high speed blender or food processor.
+Pulse until the oreos resemble a fine crumb and no large pieces remain.
 Add in the cream cheese and pulse/blend again until fully incorporated.

-Using an additional cake pan, line with foil or plastic wrap, and spread the oreo filling in an even layer.
-Take this cake pan and place in the refrigerator or freezer to chill while you prepare the frosting and wait for the cake to completely cool.
-This step will make it easier to assemble your cake, as the oreo filling will be too thick to spread otherwise.
+Using an additional cake pan lined with foil or plastic wrap, spread the oreo filling in an even layer.
+Place in the refrigerator to chill while you prepare the frosting.
 (Note: This is the same method used in my chocolate chip cookie dough cake recipe)